bluwy/package-library/slides.md

 **IMPORTANT!**

 Files to be packed as tarball for publishing.
 Same as `.gitignore` format.
+You can run `npm pack` to confirm!

 https://docs.npmjs.com/cli/v9/configuring-npm/package-json#files